 The #2 most asked question is about weaning from breastfeeding.

 *male readers will leave now*

-I nursed both of my boys for a year.
+I nursed my sons for a year.
 Mo went a little longer bc he was harder to wean and much more

 hard headed attached than B.